beforan/dotfiles/README.md

 This is good because any updates to the files can be committed and pushed, rather than having to keep the repo in sync with the app's local version.

-This may not work for all apps, but that should be noted in the index.
+This may not work for all apps, but that should be noted in their `README`'s.

-In future an install script should handle symlinking.
+In future install scripts should handle symlinking.

 ## Windows (NTFS)